Y0ursTruly/pow_captcha/README.md

       <ul>
         <li><b>Description: </b>This function solves a cryptographic quiz based on the string input given</li>
         <li><b>Returns: </b>
-<pre>string that looks like garbage but is the solution of the given cryptographic quiz(the correct buffer)</pre>
+<pre>string that looks like garbage but is the SOLUTION of the given cryptographic quiz(the correct buffer)</pre>
         </li>
         <li><b>Arguments: </b>
           <ul>